Reading Curriculum statement of intent

 Assessing and tracking progress

 We assess all pupils following Read Write Inc. Phonics using the Entry Assessment.
 This gives us a very good indication of how well they are making progress relative to their starting points.
 We do this for all pupils, whenever they join us, so we can track all of them effectively.
 For those on the Read Write Inc. Phonics programme, we record their starting date and entry point on the tracker to monitor the rate at which they are making progress.
 We can also easily identify those who joined the programme later.
 We aim for all children to be accurate and speedy readers by the time they enter Key Stage 2.
 We have high expectations of our pupils’ progress.
 Pupils who are making slower progress usually complete the programme by the end of Year 2.
 We support pupils who have identified special educational needs for however long it takes until they can read.
 For example, we identify those who are at risk of falling behind their peers immediately – whatever their age.
-Highly trained staff tutor them for 10 minutes every day, using the Read Write Inc. One-to-one tutoring programme.
+Highly trained staff tutor them for 10 minutes daily, using the Read Write Inc. One-to-one tutoring programme.

 By the end of Key Stage 1, our pupils are able to read aloud age-appropriate texts accurately and with sufficient speed for comprehension.
 This means that we can focus on developing their comprehension, preparing them well for transition to Key Stage 2.
 Their good decoding skills mean that they have a sound strategy for decoding unfamiliar words when they come across them at whatever stage or in any subject.